 The above might sound a little over the top but to be honest it is completely justified.
-Dwarika’s Hotel Kathmandu is now one of my favourite hotels I have ever stayed at and I do hope you have an opportunity to experience it.
+Dwarika’s Hotel Kathmandu is now one of my favorite hotels I have ever stayed at – and I’m sure one of the top Kathmandu Nepal hotels – and I do hope you have an opportunity to experience it.

 How to get to Kathmandu:

 Everest Base Camp Trek Guided Tour Options

 ⇒ If you’re planning on heading up to Everest Base Camp check out this really good comparison of tour options on Viator.

 I did the Everest Base Camp Trek with Exodus.
 Exodus is the biggest tour operator for Everest Base Camp so there are quite a few benefits in going with them in terms of expertise, access to the best teahouses etc.